 Students can use a laptop for this course but will need it to be high functioning.
 Students also are required to have purchased a copy of Adobe Photoshop CC for their laptop and/ or home computer.
 A year Adobe licence can be purchased through the school for approx. \$10.
 Information regarding this will be given to students at the beginning of the course.

-Note: you can not take both 10ART and 10DIGITAL ART as options
+Note: you can not take both Visual Art (10ART) and DIGITAL ART (10DRT)

-DRAMA & THEATRE STUDIES (10DRA)
+DRAMA (10DRA)

 Course Contributions: \$30 (approximate cost of theatre trips, resources)